EMERGENCY ARTIST RESOURCES + FUNDING

 EMERGENCY RELIEF, GRANTS + FUNDING

 - Arts and Culture Leaders of Color Emergency Fund // intended to help those pursuing careers as artists or arts administrators whose income has been directly impacted by the COVID-19 pandemic.
 This fund is for those who self-identify as BIPOC (Black, Indigenous, People of Color).
 If you fit this description and you are in need of short-term, immediate financial assistance, we would like to help.
 Funds will be disbursed in the amount of US $200 per person, on a first-come-first-served basis.
 We will be accepting funds indefinitely.
+We have put a pause on this fund.
+Additional information will be provided in 2022, following the organization’s Strategic Planning period

 - CERF+ Emergency Relief Fund // Artists who have suffered from a recent, career-threatening emergency, such as an illness, accident, fire or natural disaster, can apply for funding.
 CERF+ also has a list of resources centered around the pandemic.
+Due to the high demand for emergency relief assistance and limited funding, cases based solely on economic losses due to Covid-19 are not eligible

 - Foundation for Contemporary Arts Emergency Grant // grants between $200 and $2500 for visual and performing artists.
 Applications reviewed monthly.
+2022 Emergency Grants Applications are due by December 12, 2022.

 - Gottlieb Emergency Grant Program // provides financial assistance to painters, printmakers, and sculptors whose needs are the result of an unforeseen incident, and who lack the resources to meet that situation.
 Each grant is given as one-time assistance for a specific emergency, examples of which are fire, flood, or emergency medical need.
+While the Adolph and Esther Gottlieb Foundation remains steadfast in its long-held mission, the scope of the current crisis makes it necessary for us to focus on the kinds of difficulties we are able to manage through our Emergency Grant Program and to focus on those with which we have the most experience — illness, natural disasters, accidents, fires, and similar occurrences.
+While we recognize the economic toll of the Covid-19 crisis, we regrettably are not able to assist with funds to replace lost or interrupted income.

 - The Haven Foundation // offers interim financial assistance to freelance professionals in the arts who face crises.
 The Foundation’s reach is the United States, and its awards are granted with a view to helping individuals overcome temporary adversity and return to full-time work.
+Due to application volume, The Haven Foundation will give cash infusions to several foundations [listed on their site] who are offering relief.

 FURTHER FUNDING + EXTENSIVE RESOURCE LISTS COMPILED BY OTHERS